 News & Updates

-The Board of Water Supply (BWS) would like to remind customers to be vigilant about protecting themselves against fraud.
+APRIL 29, 2019 – Scammers are at it again!
+Mahalo to Hawaiian Electric for the heads up on this latest fraud attempt.
+The Honolulu Board of Water Supply (BWS) would like to remind customers to be vigilant about protecting themselves against fraud.
 Utility customers are increasingly becoming targets for individuals attempting to gain access to residences or to steal personal information.

 If you are approached by someone saying he/she is from the BWS, all personnel involved in official BWS activities will be properly credentialed, wearing official BWS attire with the BWS logo, driving BWS labeled vehicles, and carrying an official City and County of Honolulu badge, with the agency identified as the BWS.
 See below for examples of official BWS attire and official BWS vehicles.

 Additionally, the BWS does not schedule appointments to meet with a customer outside its regular business hours of 7:45 a.m. to 4:30 p.m., Monday-Friday, and does not conduct leak detection inside a customer’s property.

 Residents who want to confirm the validity of an individual claiming to be a BWS employee may call the BWS at 748-5000 or call the Honolulu Police Department at 9-1-1 if they are suspicious of an individual’s credentials.
 Customers may also call the BWS at 748-5041 to file an additional report about suspicious encounters.

 Consumers should be aware of what attire BWS employees wear while in the field.

 Consumers also should be aware of what BWS-labeled vehicles, which include sedans, SUVs, utility trucks, and construction equipment, look like.
 Here are sample photos.
 Please note the BWS label, logo and the vehicle's license plate (BWS XXX).

 < BACK TO NEWS & UPDATES